This manual is for Eclector version 0.12.0.

 This generic function is called by the default #.

-is the expression that should be evaluated as it was returned by a
+expression that should be evaluated as it was returned by a recursive

 call and potentially influenced by